syedasif27/ops/README.md

   automatically; otherwise the title falls back to the first `# Heading` in the file, then the filename.
 You can tweak title/category for each staged file before confirming the import.
+- **Image attachments**: upload images (PNG/JPEG/GIF/WebP/SVG, up to 10MB)
+  to an existing article from the editor's Images tab.
+Files are stored in a private GCP Cloud Storage bucket; the app embeds a stable `/api/uploads/:id` link in the markdown that redirects to a freshly signed, short-lived URL on every view — the bucket itself stays private.
 - **Dashboard**: total articles/commands/runbooks, recently updated,
   most viewed, favorites.
 - **Keyboard shortcuts**: `⌘K`/`Ctrl+K` → search, `N` → new article.